Vijay Khurana: Writing career

 In 2014 Khurana published a children's novel, Regal Beagle, about a dog who becomes a queen.
 It was illustrated by Simon Greiner.

 In 2019 he received his MFA in writing from the University of East Anglia.

 His short fiction was twice shortlisted for the Galley Beggar Press Short Story Prize.
 His work was also shortlisted for the Bath Short Story Award, the Cúirt New Writing Prize, the Short Fiction/University of Essex Prize, and the Bristol Short Story Prize.
 In 2021 he won the 2021 Griffith Review Emerging Voices competition for his short story, 'The Menaced Assassin.'
 Khurana's work has appeared in NOON, 3:AM Magazine, and Erotic Review.

 In 2022 Khurana's debut novel, The Passenger Seat, was shortlisted for the Novel Prize, awarded jointly by Fitzcarraldo, New Directions, and Giramondo.
 It was published in 2025 by Peninsula Press, Biblioasis, and Ultimo Press.
+It was shortlisted for the Christina Stead Prize for Fiction at the New South Wales Premier's Literary Awards.

 Khurana is also a translator from the German into English.
 His translation of 'The Autopsy' by Georg Heym was published by Scratch Classics.
 An excerpt from his translation of Red (Hunger) by Senthuran Varatharajah was published in 2024 in The White Review Translation Anthology.

 Khurana is married to the Australian writer Madeleine Watts.